Staying for 2 weeks in Japan soon? We’ve got you covered with must-dos and must-visits!

-Have you been thinking about eating ramen, admiring the sakura blossoms, and climbing Mount Fuji?
-What about shopping around Akihabara and indulging your love for anime?
-Well, you’d be delighted to know that Japan and its wonders are now open for tourists and we’re all here for it!
+If you’ve been thinking about eating ramen, admiring the sakura blossoms, climbing Mount Fuji, shopping around Akihabara, and indulging your love for anime, then you’re in the right place!
 There are so many beautiful cities to visit in Japan, so it’s difficult to take your pick on where to go, but for us, there are no better places to start your Japan adventure than Tokyo and Osaka!
-Here, we’ve got you covered with a nifty 2-week itinerary that you can use to help plan your vacation in both cities.
+Here, we’ve got you covered with a nifty 2-week Japan itinerary that you can use to help plan your vacation in both cities.
 So sit back, relax, and enjoy the read!

 Let’s start with the country’s world-famous capital!
 Tokyo boasts famous landmarks like the Tokyo Skytree, Shibuya Crossing, Imperial Palace, and Tokyo DisneySea.
 And did we already mention that they have really cool vending machines at every corner, street food on every street, and the famous shopping destination, Don Quijote, everywhere?
 Believe us when we say that there are quite a number of things to do in Tokyo, so as your travel buddy, we chopped up what you can do into numerous days so you can pace yourself!